bopas2/cs2110-Game-Boy-Advanced-C-Game/README.md

 Game: 2110 Last Stand

 Author: Thomas Lang

-This program is a GBA game where you are a spaceship defending Earth against waves of alien invaders.
+This program is a Game Boy Advanced game where you are a spaceship defending Earth against waves of alien invaders.

 You can move your spaceship with the arrow-keys.